prithvirajdeshmane/hrf-newsletter/README.md

 ## Detailed Usage

 ### 1. Edit Content
-- Update `data/newsletter_data.json` to add or modify geos and languages.
+- Update `data/brand_information.json` to modify foundation branding (name, footer, logo).
 - Each geo (e.g., `us`, `ca`, `cn`, `id`) is a top-level key.
 - **Each geo must have a `translations` block** for multilingual content (see below).
 - Add your newsletter images to the `images/` directory: